Crystal Coast NC Family Vacation Guide: Best Things to Do & Eat

 Looking for a memorable—and totally free—experience with your kids?
 Visit one of the local fire stations along NC 58 on Bogue Banks!
 While it’s best to call ahead, many departments are happy to welcome families when they’re not responding to emergencies.
 During our visits to the Town of Indian Beach Fire Department and the Atlantic Beach Fire Department, we were warmly greeted and given informal tours.
 My daughter got to climb into fire trucks, explore the vehicles they use for beach rescues, pet the firehouse dog, talk with firefighters and paramedics, and even peek inside an ambulance.
 It’s a fun, educational stop that kids won’t forget—and it’s a great way to meet the local heroes who help keep the Crystal Coast safe.

-Where to Shop: Grocery Stores on Bogue Banks
+Where to Shop for Groceries on Bogue Banks

 If you’re staying in a vacation rental, you’ll want to know where to shop for groceries on Bogue Banks.
 Here are the most convenient options…